theniwo/carddav2ldap/README.md

 - [X] fix: :bug: invalidAttributeSyntax for sn
 - [X] fix: :bug: invalidAttributeSyntax for telephoneNumber
 - [X] fix: :bug: invalidAttributeSyntax for mail and others
-- [X] censor contact information in log files
+- [X] feat: add and censor contact information in log files
-- [ ] add saftey timeout to display warning message
+- [X] add saftey timeout to display warning message
 - [ ] fetch all phone and fax numbers
 - [ ] make cron string as a variable
 - [ ] Add snom xml setup